trainio/installation-guide/README.md

 ## MINIMUM BIOS SETUP (do at least the following)

-FAST BOOT OFF
+- FAST BOOT: OFF

-SECURE BOOT OFF
+- SECURE BOOT: OFF

 ## Settings done from Windows
 1. Run the command prompt, as admin